A key challenge in successfully implementing Quality by Design (QbD) is achieving a thorough understanding of the product

 the process and the critical quality attributes (CQAs) of the product, and finally the relationship between the CQAs and the

-Quality by Design (QbD) is receiving significant attention in both the traditional pharmaceutical and biopharmaceutical industry
+Quality by Design (QbD) is receiving significant attention in both the traditional pharmaceutical and the biopharmaceutical

-subsequent to the FDA's publication of the International Conference on Harmonization (ICH) Q8 guidance, Pharmaceutical Development, in May 2006.1 Previously, in August 2002, the FDA had announced a major initiative aimed at improving the quality and management of pharmaceuticals.
+industry subsequent to the FDA's publication of the International Conference on Harmonization (ICH) Q8 guidance, Pharmaceutical Development in May 2006.1 In the traditional approach to process validation, companies use process understanding from process characterization studies

 Anurag S. Rathore, PhD